CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 ### Why is Debugging Important?

-When are projects are very small it's easy to see the problems and when something does break it's not to much of an issue.
+When our projects are very small it's easy to see the problems and when something does break it's not to much of an issue.
 This isn't true when we start working on larger projects.

 The code that we write has real world uses and real world effects.